rudderlabs/rudderstack-docs/destinations/trengo.md

 {% endhint %}

 {% hint style="warning" %}
-When you are using an `externalId` to override _channelId_ , make sure that the **Channel Identifier** of that specific channel matches with the **Channel Identifier** you have selected in Rudderstack dashboard.
+When using an `externalId` to override _channelId_ , make sure that the **Channel Identifier** of that specific channel matches with the **Channel Identifier** you have selected in Rudderstack dashboard.
 {% endhint %}